allseek-io/PublicTesting/README.md

 ## But I want to be a developer.
 Why is my trial an automated test?

-In WeedSeeker, there's no such thing as a tester who doesn't write code or a programmer who doesn't write test.
+In [WeedSeeker][0], there's no such thing as a tester who doesn't write code or a programmer who doesn't write test.
 Everyone is a Software Engineer, and everyone MUST know how to test one's own code.

 ## But I don't smoke weed, should I apply anyway?